When uploading footage or images that depict recognizable human beings or identifiable buildings, you must acquire a signed release form.

 - Adult Release – This is the form most commonly referred to as a “model release“.
 The language of this release is intended for use by models over the age of 18.

-- Minor Release – This variant of the model release contains language referring to the model (who is a minor) in the third-person, and required signature by a parent or other legal guardian of the model.
-A release which is not signed by a parent or guardian affords no legal protection to the publisher.
+- Minor Release – This variant of the model release contains language referring to the model (who is a minor) in the third-person, and required a signature by a parent or other legal guardian of the model.
+A release that is not signed by a parent or guardian affords no legal protection to the publisher.

 - Property Release – If you are including the depiction of recognizable private property on video, photograph, or a traced illustration, you will need a signed location release from the property owner.